Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-\section{Criteria for Admissibility}
+\subsection{Criteria for Admissibility}

 We want to relate Hodge-Pink structures to the $\sigma$-modules we studied in Chapter~\ref{ChaptSFT}.
 This will lead to a description of Hodge-Pink structures analogous to the description in mixed characteristic of filtered isocrystals by $p$-adic differential equations; see~\cite{Berger1}.
-Here in equal characteristic it is even possible to formulate this in a relative situation, what we now want to do in preparation for the analogue of the Rapoport-Zink conjecture.
+Here in equal characteristic it is even possible to formulate this in a relative situation, what we now want to do.
+This is already also a preparation for the analog of the Rapoport-Zink conjecture.
 To be precise we make the following definition.
 Let $k$ be a field containing $\BF_q$ and let the complete local ring $R$ be an extension of $k\dbl\zeta\dbr$.
-Let $X$ be a quasi-paracompact admissible formal scheme over $\Spf R$ and let $X_L$ be the rigid analytic space over $L$ associated to $X$; see Appendix~\refAppBerkovich{}.
-The main example to keep in mind is $X=\Spf B\open$ for an admissible $R$-algebra $B\open$ (Appendix~\refAppRigFormal) and $X_L=\Spm B$ where $B:=B\open\otimes_R L$.
+Let $X$ be a quasi-paracompact admissible formal scheme over $\Spf R$ and let $X_L$ be the rigid analytic space over $L$ associated with $X$; see Appendix~\refAppBerkovich{}.
+The main example to keep in mind is $X=\Spf B\open$ for an admissible formal $R$-algebra $B\open$ (Appendix~\refAppRigFormal) and $X_L=\Spm B$ where $B:=B\open\otimes_R L$.
 Then $\CO_X=B\open$ and $\CO_{X_L}=B$.